UnrealConclusion/File-Sharing-System/README.md

 # File-Sharing-System

-The program assumes that:
+## The program assumes that
 - Location of the Server's / Client's storage folder is the directory that it is being runned from
-        - the Server / Client treats the folder it is being runned from as its root directory "/"
+    * the Server / Client treats the folder it is being runned from as its root directory "/"

 Note that:
     * the each client can only execute a single command at a time